Category Archive : counsellor Shivani Misri Sadhoo

 Relationship Trouble?
 Research Indicates Online Couples and Marriage Counseling Can Help

 The relationships with other people need to be healthy for mental and emotional wellbeing which is most important for our happiness and survival.
-Partners, those who can support, communicate, listen, and encourage each other emotionally and practically have less stress in their relationship.
+Partners, are those who can support, communicate, listen, and encourage each other emotionally and practically have less stress in their relationship.
 And they are definitely having a healthier relationship.

 Communication Problem

 Every relationship has ups and downs whereas successful couples have learned, how to come out or manage any kind of difficult situation nicely.
-According to the blog by counselor Shivani Misri Sadhoo, “The root cause of any relationship facing problem is due to poor communication.”
+According to the blog by counsellor Shivani Misri Sadhoo, “The root cause of any relationship facing problem is due to poor communication.”

 Some Surveys for Divorce